"The dead are rising!" a loud cry assaults my ears. I tremble.

 "You… What's yer name, young man?"

-The man shakes his head, incredulous, but continues speaking.
+Incredulous, the man shakes his head but continues speaking.

 "Well then, sir… 'Desmond.'
-To answer your question real, polite, and proper — Don't know why, don't really care.
-All I know is, it pays extremely well."
-He lets out a hollow laugh.
+To answer your question real polite and proper: I don't know why, and I don't much care neither.
+All I know is, I have to do it, and it pays like shit."
+He stops to let out a hollow laugh.

-"From the sound of it, you don't like cultivators," I mutter to myself.
+"From the sound of it, you don't like us cultivators," I retort.

-"Cultivators," he interrupts, holding a singular finger to his lips lowering his voice.
-"They're called the 'transcended ones' here and you mustn't let them hear you talking like that, or I might just have to add you to the pile."
+"Cultivators," holding a singular finger to his lips, he lowers his voice as he continues.
+"They're called 'transcended ones' here West— you mustn't let them hear you speaking like that, or I might just have to add you to the pile too."

 He gestures forward.